CaptainSapphire/PH-s-Blog/_posts/2025-09-25-IBM Learn about a career with AI Girls Who Code.md

 ---

 # IBM's Learn About a Career in AI (GWC)
 [IBM SkillBuild](https://skillsbuild.org/) is a learning platform, which is teaming with [Girls Who Code](https://girlswhocode.com/) to provide Girls Who Code students like myself preparation to enter the workforce!
-One of the activities is called "Learn about a career in AI."
-Here's what I learned:
+One of the activities under their course "GWC Challenge 2025-26: Cybersecurity + AI Learning Plan" is called "Learn about a career in AI."

 ## What I learned
 According to Igor Perisic, a Chief Data Officer at LinkedIn in [2018](https://www.weforum.org/agenda/2018/09/artificial-intelligence-shaking-up-job-market/), "By 2025, work done by machines will jump from 29% to more than 50%."
 While this may *sound* scary, it is actually an opportunity to get a job making AI applications! <br><br>